BubbleMap: Privilege Mapping for Behavior-based Implicit Authentication Systems: The Proposed BMap Framework

 The effectiveness of \emph{Privilege Movement} is highly dependent on the size of the legitimate and illegitimate bubbles.
 If $\alpha$ and $\beta$ are fixed, they may become less indicative as more behavior data from either the legitimate user or illegitimate users become available.
-This problem will be addressed in the \emph{Bubble Expansion} mechanism where the size of the bubbles is dynamically adjusted to reflect the behavior change and improve the authentication accuracy.
+This problem will be addressed in the \emph{Bubble Expansion} mechanism, where the size of the bubbles is dynamically adjusted to reflect the behavior change and reduce the EER.